 Sunil Manghani and Rainer Winter – Managing Editors – email@example.com

 John Phillips – Standard Issues Editor – firstname.lastname@example.org

 Scott Lash – Special Issues Editor – email@example.com

-Ryan Bishop and John Phillips – Global Public Life Editors – email@example.com
+Matthias Wieser – Global Public Life Coordinator – email@example.com

-This provides a range of extra material for the journals Theory, Culture & Society and Body & Society, including: interviews, video-clips and podcasts with established scholars, authors and issue editors.
-There is also a section on key theorists and a glossary of the latest theoretical concepts.
+This provides a range of extra material for the journals Theory, Culture & Society and Body & Society, including: reviews, interviews, think-pieces, responses and video-abstracts with established scholars, authors and issue editors.

 To subscribe to TCS, please visit: https://uk.sagepub.com/en-gb/journal/theory-culture-society#subscribe